- Better Choice

 VIC

 - King George whiting are caught in VIC, SA and WA.
-Stocks are mainly considered healthy.
+In Victoria, they are predominantly caught using haul net fishing methods.

 - The Corner Inlet fishery where the majority of whiting are caught in Victoria, has been operating with a code of practice since 2020 to limit effort to assist with the sustainability of stocks, and minimise bycatch (the accidental catch of non target species) and habitat damage.